fadawar/fadawar.github.io/_drafts/vpn.md

 Automatic traffic split after connecting to VPN
 -----------------------------------------------
-Now when we have the script to split our traffic we want it to run automatically after we connect to VPN with GlobalProtect.
+Now when we have the script to split our traffic, we want it to run automatically after we connect to VPN with GlobalProtect.
-As it is stated in documentation # TODO add link GlobalProtect agent can run commands before connecting, after connecting and before disconnecting.
+As it is stated in [documentation](https://www.paloaltonetworks.com/documentation/80/globalprotect/globalprotect-admin-guide/globalprotect-clients/deploy-agent-settings-transparently/deploy-agent-settings-to-mac-clients/deploy-scripts-using-the-mac-plist), GlobalProtect agent can run commands before connecting, after connecting and before disconnecting.

 Follow these steps to run the script after GlobalProtect agent connects to VPN: